manosmin/ceid-web/README.md

 - Users can check-in at various points on the map of Patras, Greece (implemented with [Leaflet.js](https://leafletjs.com/))
 - Users can update their health status in order to notify other users about a potential exposure
 - Users can track their potential exposure to other users, which are declared as virus carriers
+- Admin can upload/delete data and see various statistics on users (implemented with [Chart.js](https://www.chartjs.org/))

 ## Tech Stack